|Help your audience better understand you and what you're saying.|

 A Note from Larry

-If a guest couldn't appear in the same studio with Larry, (New York, Atlanta, or Los Angeles), he would insist that the guest's real-time image be shown on his teleprompter during their conversation.
-That allowed him to look directly into the face and eyes of the guest while also looking into the camera lens.
+This was Larry's secret.
+If a guest couldn't appear in the same studio, (New York, Atlanta, or Los Angeles), he would insist that the guest's real-time image be shown on his teleprompter during their conversation.
+That allowed him to look directly into the face and eyes of the guest while also looking into the camera lens himself.

 Beware: Video Evidence